gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 We will skip over the details of the color extraction algorithm, and provide that in a later article.
 Here we’ll focus on how to create a pipeline to accomplish this task.

 We start by reading a csv file that contains metadata for each painting, such as the artist, year it was painted, and a GCS path to a jpg of the painting.
 The paintings will then be grouped by the decade they were painted, and then the color palette for each group will be determined.
-Each palette will saved to a png file, as well as all the palette saved to a single large json file.
+Each palette will saved to a png file (DrawColorPalette), as well as all the palette saved to a single large json file (WriteIndex).
 To finish it off, the pipeline will be productionised, so it easier to debug, and re-run.
 The full source code is [available here](https://github.com/bramp/dataflow-art).

 To start with, the main function for the pipeline looks like this: